Immigration Attorneys

 • Processing time: About 6-8 months

-You are also eligible to apply for a work permit with your application for your green card.
-The work permit gives you permission to work in the United States while your application for your green card is still being reviewed by USCIS.
+You are also eligible to apply for a work permit with your application for your adjustment of status.
+The work permit gives you permission to work in the U.S. while USCIS is still reviewing your application.

 YOU MUST NOT APPLY IF:

-There are certain conditions that may make you ineligible to adjustment your status in the United States.
+Certain conditions may make you ineligible to adjust your status in the United States.
 Don’t file for adjustment of status if:

 • You have entered the U.S. illegally and don’t have 245(i) protection